bvinoth186/notes/AWS.md

+# EFS
-# EFS – Elastic File System
+– Elastic File System
 - File storage service
 - Elastic – grow and shrink based on the need.
+- Highly available, scalable, expensive (3x gp2), pay per use
 - Can share EFS across multiple EC2.
 EC2 instances should be in same security group as EFS
 - Block based storage (S3 is object based storage)
 - Read after write consistency
 - Pay only what you use
 - Scale upto petabytes
-- Supports NFSv4
+- Supports NFSv4.1 protocol
 - Supports 1000 of concurrent NFS connections
+- 10 GB+ /s throughput
+- Grow to Petabyte-scale network file system, automatically
+- Uses security group to control access to EFS
+- Compatible with Linux based AMI (not Windows)
+- Encryption at rest using KMS
+- POSIX file system (~Linux) that has a standard file API
+- File system scales automatically, pay-per-use, no capacity planning!
 - Data stored in multiple AZ within the region
 - EFS can be mounted in multiple AZ
 - EFS can be used only within one VPC at a time